higefee-218/Cattle-feed-and-water-intake-behaviors/README.md

 ### 📌 Project Updates

+-**🗓️ 4/7/2026** - We finally got the initial dataset!
+Planning to sit down with Guilherme soon to discuss the data and map out exactly what our next steps are.

+-**🗓️ 2/5/2026** - Had a great Zoom meeting together to dive into the details of the data and the predictive methods we're going to use!

 - **🗓️ 1/15/2026** - Happy New Year!
 We’ve scheduled a meeting with Prof. Megan and her group next week.
 Excited to see how things move forward!

 - **🗓️ 12/04/2025** - Got confirmation that the documents are signed!
 A big step forward for us.
 Now we move on to the next challenge: data transfer....